An improved error analysis of CholeskyQR with the randomized model: Introduction

 \subsection{Problems and considerations}

-With the definition of the $g$-norm and its properties, we have already made some progress regarding CholeskyQR-type algorithms.
-However, we are still exploring whether we could provide more precise and smaller shifted items for CholeskyQR-type algorithms from the perspective of error estimations, especially Shifted CholeskyQR3 and $3C$.
-Although we have made some efforts of creating the $g$-norm and got a more accurate estimation in our previous works, it is still not so satisfactory.
-Moreover, our $3C$ receives good orthogonality with good ENCs for sparse matrices.
-Whether $3C$ could be applicable for some common dense matrices with good orthogonality is also a problem remained to be solved.
+In \cite{Columns, CSparse}, we have already made progress regarding CholeskyQR-type algorithms from the perspective of error analysis.
+However, we are still exploring whether we can provide more accurate error analysis for these algorithms, especially a better shifted item $s$ for Shifted CholeskyQR3.
+Although some improvements have been made in our previous work, there is still some distance from satisfaction.

-The rounding error analysis of all the previous existing works regarding CholeskyQR is based on deterministic models by Higham\cite{Higham}.
-However, the use of the deterministic models of rounding error analysis may lead to the overestimation of the norm of error matrices, thus resulting in the conservative shifted items and worse sufficient conditions of $\kappa_{2}(T)$.
-In the floating arithmetic, the error has a very small possibility to reach the upper bound of deterministic models.
-Randomized linear algebra is very popular in recent years.
-There are some works concerning probabilistic error analysis with randomized models, see \cite{HQR}\cite{MGS} and some other related works and their references.
-Many tools and conclusions regarding randomized models for probabilistic error analysis \cite{Inversion}\cite{Algebraic}\cite{Probability} have been provided before.
-Such techniques and strategies could play an significant role in error estimation and acceleration of algorithms.
-Regarding rounding error analysis of matrix multiplications, randomized models for probabilistic error analysis are developed.
-They may provide smaller upper bounds for the error estimation.
+In fact, all the works regarding CholeskyQR-type algorithms are based on the deterministic models in \cite{Higham}.
+However, the deterministic models of rounding error analysis will lead to an overestimation of the norms of error matrices in most of the cases, resulting in a conservative shifted items $s$ and restricted sufficient conditions for $\kappa_{2}(X)$.
+In floating-point arithmetic, the norms of error matrices have a very small probability of reaching the upper bounds based on the deterministic models.
+Randomized linear algebra has gained popularity in recent years.
+One of the important components of randomized linear algebra is probabilistic error analysis.
+Some randomized models \cite{Stochastic, New} for probabilistic error analysis of matrix multiplications have been developed, which are helpful in providing sharper upper bounds for error estimations along with the corresponding probabilities.
+There are some works in recent years regarding probabilistic error analysis using the randomized models, see \cite{HQR, inner, MGS} and their references.
+For CholeskyQR, the property of the algorithm primarily depends on the first $X^{\top}X$, especially for the tall-skinny $X \in \mathbb{R}^{m\times n}$ with $m>>n$.
+We are curious whether it is applicable to utilize the idea of probabilistic error analysis to provide an improved error analysis of CholeskyQR.